-Why we focus on the Creative Industries?
+Why we focus on the Media and Creative Industries?

 The internet and by extension, social media, has democratized the production and consumption of knowledge.
 And there has been no world epoch in which knowledge workers have risen to the forefront of the economy as in this present era.